omaracrystal/angular-workshop/readme.md

 Angular: "HTML enhanced for web apps."
 Have you ever seen [limitless](https://www.youtube.com/watch?v=jOLqNOfzus4)?
 Angular makes your apps behave like it's taking NZT-48 (without the bad side effects, of course).

+# Objectives
+* Install Angular
+* Use directives to enhance HTML

 ##Step 0 - initial setup

 Fork & clone this repo